logicalclocks/feature-store-api/docs/integrations/databricks/networking.md

 ## Azure

-### Step 1: Setting up VNet peering between Hopsworks and Databricks
+### Step 1: Set up VNet peering between Hopsworks and Databricks

 VNet peering between the Hopsworks and the Databricks virtual network is required to be able to connect to the Feature Store from Databricks.